jlee1114/Stable-Interview/README.md

   * Capacity Planning: Use simulations to model scenarios where demand may exceed supply, and identify the impact of adding more charging stations.
   * Pricing Strategy Simulation: Simulate different pricing models to find the optimal balance between usage and revenue.

 IV.
-Data Pipeline and Monitring
+Data Pipeline and Monitering
-  * Data Pipeline Design: Sketch out a data pipeline that can automate data collection, processing, and feeding into machine learning models for real-time performance monitoring.
-  * Performance Dashboard: Develop an interactive dashboard that displays real-time analytics and KPIs to monitor charging station performance.
+  * Data Pipeline Design